qiuchris/qiuchris/README.md

 ## Hi, I'm Chris 👋
 Welcome to my GitHub profile!
-Currently, I'm studying at [the University of British Columbia](https://ubc.ca) as a second year Computer Science 💻 student.
-I like working with Java and TypeScript, and in my free time you can find me sleeping 🛏️💤.
-I'm also working on a few personal projects in Java.
+Currently, I'm studying at [the University of British Columbia](https://ubc.ca) as a third year Computer Science 💻 student.
+I like working with Java and TypeScript, and in my free time you can find me sleeping 💤.
+I'm also working on a few personal projects in the background...

 Feel free to contact me through LinkedIn on the left sidebar! 😊